bikeshaving/crank/website/guides/04-handling-events.md

 title: Handling Events
 ---

-## Interactive components
-Components produce children, which are rendered as DOM nodes by the default DOM renderer.
-Most applications require event listeners to be attached to these nodes so that application state can be updated according to user input.
-To facilitate this, Crank provides two APIs for listening to events on rendered children.
+Most DOM applications require some measure of interactivity, where application state updates according to user input.
+To facilitate this, Crank provides two APIs for listening to events on rendered DOM nodes.

-### onevent props
+## onevent props
-Crank allows you to attach event callbacks directly to host element using onevent props.
-For the DOM renderer, these props start with `on`, are all lowercase, and correspond exactly to the properties specified by the DOM’s [GlobalEventHandlers mixin](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers).
-By combining event props, local variables and `this.refresh`, you can write interactive components:
+You can attach event callbacks to host element directly using onevent props.
+These props start with `on`, are all lowercase, and correspond exactly to the properties as specified according to the DOM’s [GlobalEventHandlers mixin API](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers).
+By combining event props, local variables and `this.refresh`, you can write interactive components.

 ```jsx
 function *Clicker() {